yaojiezheng1-droid/amazon_order/README.md

 ## Generating Order Templates

-Use `generate_order_template.py` with a JSON file that follows the structure documented in `docs/order_template.md` to create a purchase order spreadsheet.
+Use `generate_order_template.py` with a JSON file that follows the structure documented in `docs/order_template.md`.
+The JSON lists every yellow cell from the Excel template with its label (`key`) and the value to write.
+The script fills those cells in `docs/template_order_excel_1.xlsx` and inserts product rows.
+Green cells contain formulas that compute totals automatically.
 An example JSON file is provided in `docs/order_template_example.json`.